baites/baites.github.io/_posts/2018-01-02-new-year-blog-single-graphite-server.md

 title: "New Year blog: Single graphite server with grafana"
 date: 2018-01-02 18:30:00 -0400
 author: Victor E. Bazterra
-categories: system-design telemetry graphite grafana ansible
+categories: system-design telemetry graphite grafana
 ---

 Several of my past and current projects require collecting a lot of data that can naturally be saved as time series.
 Looking for options of how to save time series, I found out about Graphite, one of the most straightforward and scalable open-source time-series database[^1].